arihanv/Shush/README.md

-Shush is an app that deploys a WhisperV3 model with Fast Attention v2 on Modal and makes requests to it via a NextJS app.
+Shush is an app that deploys a WhisperV3 model with Flash Attention v2 on Modal and makes requests to it via a NextJS app.
 The essential **goal** of this app is to provide a full-stack demo to those interested in running high-performance models and reliable APIs on demand with auto-scaling.

 This is a demo app built with [Next.js](https://nextjs.org/) (Frontend) + [Modal](https://modal.com/) (Backend).